How to get your professional engineer license by comity

-Applicants for professional engineering licensure by comity must meet the following eligibility requirements:
+Applicants for professional engineering licensure by comity must meet these requirements:

-- Pass the required engineering exams of the National Council of Examiners for Engineering and Surveying (NCEES).
+- Hold an active engineering license with one of the National Council of Examiners for Engineering and Surveying (NCEES) boards.

-- Have exam results verified by the NCEES or the appropriate member board.
+- Have exam results verified by the NCEES or the appropriate board.

-- Have your professional license status verified by the member board that issued the license.
+- Have your professional license status verified by the board that issued the license.

-- All verifications must be originals and sent directly to the Washington Board by the NCEES or appropriate member board.
+- All verifications must be originals and sent to the Washington Board by the NCEES or appropriate board.

-If you don’t meet both of the requirements above, you can’t apply for a license in Washington by comity.
-See Engineer by exam to learn how to get your license.
+If you don’t meet these requirements, you can’t apply for a license in Washington by comity.

 If you’re licensed in another state and want a Professional Engineer license in Washington, you must: